WHenderson/ex-json-schema/documentation/json-schema-core.md

 JSON Schema uses [JSON Reference (Bryan, P. and K. Zyp, “JSON Reference (work in progress),” September 2012.)](#json-reference) [json-reference] as a mechanism for schema addressing.
 It extends this specification in two ways:

-> JSON Schema offers facilities to alter the base URI against which a reference must resolve by the means of the "id" keyword;
+> JSON Schema offers facilities to alter the base URI against which a reference must resolve by the means of the `id` keyword;
 >
 > it defines a specific dereferencing mechanism extending JSON Reference to accept arbitrary fragment parts.

 Altering the URI within a schema is called defining a new resolution scope.
 The initial resolution scope of a schema is the URI of the schema itself, if any, or the empty URI if the schema was not loaded from a URI.

 ### 7.2.
-URI resolution scope alteration with the "id" keyword
+URI resolution scope alteration with the `id` keyword

 ### 7.2.1.
 Valid values